Skip to content

 Fix black bars when screen mirroring Android to TV.
 Adjust aspect ratio settings, use Smart View or Chromecast, and get true full screen display.

 Black bars on screen mirroring come from a single source: your phone is shaped differently from your TV.
-We tested fixes on a Galaxy S24 (One UI 6.1) and a Pixel 9 (Android 15) connected to a 2024 Samsung 55-inch Crystal UHD and a 2023 LG C2 OLED to see what actually fills the screen.
+The fixes below apply across Galaxy and Pixel phones connected to common TVs like Samsung Crystal UHD and LG OLED sets, and they target what actually fills the screen.

 The fix is almost always one TV setting away.

-- Samsung Smart View on a Galaxy phone plus the TV’s “Fit to Screen” picture size cleared every black bar in our testing on a 2024 Crystal UHD 55-inch.
+• Samsung Smart View on a Galaxy phone plus the TV’s “Fit to Screen” picture size clears black bars on Samsung Crystal UHD sets in a single step.

-- Wireless mirroring on a 5 GHz Wi-Fi network looked sharper than 2.4 GHz on the same Galaxy S24, with fewer dropped frames during 1080p playback.
+• Wireless mirroring on a 5 GHz Wi-Fi network looks sharper than 2.4 GHz, with fewer dropped frames during 1080p playback.

 #Why Does Screen Mirroring Not Fill the Entire TV Screen?